-1. After setting up your design using the Chile Template (Making sure you keep all important information within the “safe” area of the template), you will “export” or “Save as” a CMYK, 300DPI, JPEG.
+1. After setting up your design using the Chile Template and “exporting” a CMYK, 300DPI, .jpg, you will be ready to do a spot-uv setup.
+(Make sure you keep all important information within the “safe” area of the template.)

 2. Make sure you DO NOT have the layer with the Chile Template turned on.
 The “exported” or “Saved as” JPEGS should be exactly the way you want them to print.